Visit Sri Lanka: Top Places to Add to Your Bucketlist

 Trincomalee

 Trincomalee is a port city on the east coast of Sri Lanka.
 It has beautiful beaches, clear waters, and a rich history.
 Uppuveli Beach is one of the most popular beaches in Trincomalee, known for its white sand and calm waters.
-The area is also home to Pigeon Island, a protected marine park where visitors can see various aquatic life, including turtles, reef sharks, and colourful fish.
+The area is home to Pigeon Island, a protected marine park.
+Visitors can see many types of aquatic life there, including turtles, reef sharks, and colorful fish.

 Bentota